 Make a travel journal using a small ring binder.

 Although it is perfectly fine to use a journal with lined paper, these days I make a travel journal using a small binder.
 You can find nice mini binders in the scrapbooking section of craft stores.
 The ones I use are typically 6 inches by 8 inches in size.
-These days, I prefer the Kraft 6″ X 8″ binders from Stampin Up because it’s so easy to cover them with paper to match the theme of your album.
+These days, I prefer the Kraft 6″ X 8″ binders because it’s so easy to cover them with paper to match the theme of your album.

 I love the flexibility of making a travel journal scrapbook out of a 2 ring binder.
 A binder type of album is a great choice because you can move things around if you find something at a later time that you forgot to include.